 From a product standpoint, we are constantly asking ourselves how to make Seesaw as inclusive as possible.
 Thinking through a diverse, equitable, and inclusive lens is critical for our business.
 It’s how we can provide the best service possible to our users.
 Seesaw needs to be intuitive for students at all grade levels to use, as well as for parents and teachers across various socioeconomic, cultural, and educational backgrounds.
 We serve an extremely diverse population and build features that facilitate connections between disparate parties that are also easy to use.
 For example, we added a translator in our messaging app so that parents and teachers can communicate even if they don’t speak the same language.

 Internally, Diversity, Equity, and Inclusion (DEI) plays an important role as well.
 We make sure our people programs are equitable, and are always looking for ways to refine or improve our processes.
 As a company, we regularly survey employees with tools like Officevibe to help us identify areas we can be improving and keep employees engaged.
 We’ve invested in DEI training at the manager level and all our new hires go through DEI onboarding.
 Each quarter, our DEI Committee (which represents various teams and identities) identifies an educational focus to create greater awareness around DEI topics within the company.
-To kick off 2020, we decided to focus on education.
-We’ve been giving educational presentations (i.e. about K-12 student demographics in the U.S.) and brought in a panel of SFUSD school teachers to talk about the demographics of their classroom and how they differentiate their teaching for different learners like English as a Second Language (ESL) or students with disabilities.
+We doubled in size in 2021 (going from ~90 employees to just over 180) and we’re on track to double again by the end of 2022.
+We’re proud to be building a diverse team and the numbers speak for themselves: 65% of Seesaw employees identify as female or non-binary and 22% identify as BIPOC.
+For technical teams (engineering, product, and design), 44% identify as female or non-binary and 27% identify as BIPOC.

 Overall, everyone is incredibly open and welcoming at Seesaw.
 Many of us agree that Seesaw is the humblest company we’ve ever worked at, and that we noticed it as early as our interviews.
-When you walk around our office, you won’t be able to tell who’s on the leadership team and who joined us last week, and you’ll likely find yourself in conversation with multiple people. 😊
+When you walk around our office (whether virtually or IRL if you happen live/work in the Bay Area), you won’t be able to tell who’s on the leadership team and who joined us last week, and you’ll likely find yourself in conversation with multiple people. 😊

 Bonded by Love for Product